DJCordhose/ux-by-tfjs/article.md

 This is just one use case for using TensorFlow.js in the browser, but there must be many more and I hope you to come of with one.
 To get you started have a look at https://www.tensorflow.org/js/tutorials and the complete project I have put on Github https://github.com/DJCordhose/ux-by-tfjs.

-Also watch the video on Youtube TODO that explains how to use the demo at http://djcordhose.github.io/ux-by-tfjs/dist that allows you to try this out yourself without any installation directly in the browser (needs a modern browser, though).
+Also watch the video https://youtu.be/kZ8sXFIJQyg that explains how to use the demo at http://djcordhose.github.io/ux-by-tfjs/dist that allows you to try this out yourself without any installation directly in the browser (needs a modern browser, though).